George-Went/Express-Skeleton/README.md

 To connect to the VM, use ```vagrant ssh```

 You are now using a bash shell script in another virtual computer

+Default vagrant boxes are usually set up with a vagrant and the root account by default.
+You can access the root account using ```- su``` but you will first need to set a password usign ```sudo passwd root```.

 If the current VM does not have the most up to date software, we can use ```do-release-upgrade``` to update the version of the vagrent box to the latest version released.